adarqui/react-flux-router/README.md

 Not sure why this isn't in an existing repository by itself.
 It's the best router i've seen so far, which targets ghcjs.
 Odd.

+## what's in it?

+src/React/Flux/Router/WebRoutes - React.Flux.Router.WebRoutes
+- route parsing based on the web-routes package

 ## build

 ```